-329. Manganese ore projects are conditionally divided into two groups on the perspective of their involvement in operation: Proved projects and Possible projects.
-The main criterion for classifying a project as a group was the stage of its development (Preproduction, Construction, Feasibility Study, Prefeasibility Study), as well as the planned terms of their implementation and the difficulties encountered in this process.
+329. Manganese ore projects are conditionally divided into two groups based on their involvement in operation: Proved projects and Possible projects.
+The main criterion for classifying a project in a group was the stage of its development (Preproduction, Construction, Feasibility Study, Prefeasibility Study), as well as the planned terms of their implementation and the difficulties encountered in this process.

-330. Major proved projects are being implemented in Guyana, Togo, Australia, Kazakhstan and Russia.
+330. Major Proved projects are being implemented in Guyana, Togo, Australia, Kazakhstan, and Russia.
 The possible projects include those that are currently in conservation.
-Such projects are known in Chile, Australia, Burkina Faso and Russia.
+Such projects are known in Chile, Australia, Burkina Faso, and Russia.

-331. At the same time, inclusion of the project in the most promising group of proved projects does not mean its timely implementation, as the terms of deposit commissioning are very often postponed for various reasons, primarily economic.
+331. At the same time, inclusion of the project in the most promising group of Proved projects does not mean its timely implementation, as the terms of deposit commissioning are very often postponed for various reasons, primarily economic.

-332. According to our analysis, the production of manganese ore from existing mines could increase by about 20 % by the mid-2020s through the expansion of their capacity.
+332. According to our analysis, the production of manganese ore from existing mines could increase by about 20 per cent by the mid-2020s through the expansion of their capacity.
 In the future, it will be virtually unchanged throughout the period under review.

 333. The first of the Proved projects under consideration may come into operation in the very near future.
-By 2035 they can provide additional production of about 2.3 million tonnes.
-Possible projects, if commissioned, could add up to 5 million tonnes of ore per year (Figure 4.42).
-Thus, as a result of increasing the capacity of currently operating mines and commissioning of all existing and possible projects in 2035, the annual capacity of manganese ore may reach 82 million tonnes, which is one third higher than the current level.
+By 2035, they can provide additional production of about 2.3 Mt.
+Possible projects, if commissioned, could add up to 5 Mt of ore per year (Figure 4.42).
+Thus, as a result of increasing the capacity of currently operating mines and commissioning of all existing and possible projects in 2035, the annual capacity of manganese ore may reach 82 Mt, which is one-third higher than the current level.

-334. It should be noted that China is conducting intensive geological exploration for manganese ores.
-In 2016-2017 alone, the country's manganese ore reserves and resources grew by 454 million tonnes.111 In the subsequent period, several other facilities were opened, which provided an additional increase of 660 million tonnes of manganese ore112.
+334. It should be noted that China conducting intensive geological is exploration for manganese ores.
+In 2016-2017 alone, the country's manganese ore reserves and resources grew by 454 Mt.
+In the subsequent period, several other facilities were opened, which provided an additional increase of 660 Mt of manganese ore.
 It can be expected that at least some of the discovered deposits will be put into operation in the period under review, which will significantly increase the production of manganese ores.